Exploring Silver City, Michigan

 Lodging in Silver City Michigan on the Shores of Lake Superior

-Cabins, Cottages, Vacation Homes, Lodges, and Motels
+Cabins, Cottages, Vacation Homes, Lodges, Motels, and Campgrounds

 A Cabin UP NORTH, 30978 W. Highway M-64, Silver City, MI 49953.
 Phone: 906-885-5430.
 Four season vacation log home with 1000 feet of private beach on Lake Superior with 3 bedrooms and 2 baths.
 Wood burning fireplace.
 Fully equipped kitchen.
 Satellite TV, Large back deck overlooking the Lake with fire pit and grill.
 3 miles from the Porcupine Mountains Wilderness State Park.
 Sorry, no smoking, no pets.